wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 			  This will cause containers created from the image to be run by the nginx user.
 We can specify a username or a UID and group or GID.
 Or even a combination
 		- -
 		- -
-		- Volume features in Docker #card
+		- Volume features in Docker #car
 			- A volume is a specially designated directory within one or more containers that bypasses the Union File System to provide several useful features for persistent or shared data:

 			    Volumes can be shared and reused between containers.